I want to compete in the marketplace of ideas.

 Bachelor of Arts in Advertising

-See ge.artinstitutes.edu/programoffering/3012 for program duration, tuition, fees, and other costs, median debt, salary data, alumni success, and other important info.
+See ge.artinstitutes.edu/programoffering/562 for program duration, tuition, fees, and other costs, median debt, salary data, alumni success, and other important info.

-4. Design: Graduates develop concepts as well as analyze and incorporate aesthetics and layout in the design process for advertising campaigns and marketing communications.
+- Design: ability to effectively use aesthetic and layout concepts in the design process for advertising campaigns and marketing communications.

 I want to use both sides of my brain.